The wind is always named according to its source. Similarly, the banks of rivers are named in respect to the Origin of the river.

 Only one side of the moon is visible to the earth.
 Sidereal Period is the period of revolution of the moon around the earth.

-The time taken for a full moon to reappear is not 27.3 days but it has to compensate the distance traveled by the earth in the same period.
+The time taken for a full moon to reappear is not 27.3 days but it has to compensate for the distance traveled by the earth in the same period.
 The earth travels 30o in one full month.
-The distance of the moon and earth is calculated as under.
+The distance between the moon and earth is calculated as under.

 The Lunar Calendar is based on this cycle (Hindu & Muslim Calendar).
 Translating the above data, we obtain for the appearance of the full moon on earth (for tides).

 Therefore, for one rotation of the earth, the moon reappears at a particular location by compensation of this 12o12’.
 The Earth thus has to be compensating for this distance as under:

 Revolution of the earth around the sun to produce the following effects: